dlesesne23/Golf-Course-App/README.md

 # Golf-Course-Locator
-This system locates and rates golf courses in your area based off of previous reviews, difficulty of the course, and average price per round
+This system lets you track and rate golf courses that you have played.

 # How It Works
-This app will locate the best golf courses for avid golfers of all skill levels.
-Simply sign up (It's free!) and enter the location you want to play golf at, the app will give you a list of golf courses to choose from based on golf course difficulty level, price, and overall quality of the course.
-All you need to do is choose one, and make a tee time at their website, which will be linked.
+In this app, you can add and track the courses you have played and how you did on them.
+You can imput the difficulty, the address, give it an overall score, and describe your experience.
+Simply sign up (It's free!) and start tracking your courses.

 ## MVP Goals
 My MVP goal is to have the app fully functional based on the above description.
 I would like to be able to let people create an account and have the app store their information.
 I would like to be able to pull from a golf course API and use that to properly locate the courses based off of the users location